DeonPoncini/autoupscale/README.md

 The output will be in /path/to/ComfyUI/output/[image\_name]\_upscaled\_[number].ext

 ## Workflow
-The full workflow is available in image\_upscale.json to load into ComfyUIjpg
+The full workflow is available in image\_upscale.json to load into ComfyUI